 Take care of yourself leading up to the big day.
 Get enough sleep, stay hydrated, don’t neglect your skincare routine, get some exercise, maybe even turn off the news and live in blissful ignorance for a few days.
-I was so blessed to be able to spend the days leading up to the wedding relaxing with my mom at home and the first half of the wedding day hanging out with my girls at the venue, listening to music and getting ready.
+I was so blessed to be able to spend the days leading up to the wedding relaxing with my mom at home and the first half of the wedding day hanging out with my girlfriends at the venue, laughing, listening to music and getting ready.
 It was both a calm and exciting environment and it was absolutely necessary.
-Eat plenty of food the day of, and this should be a given but if you drink, don’t drink too much.
+Be sure to eat enough the day of, and this should be a given but if you drink, don’t drink too much.

 I had a beautiful moment with my maid of honor and lifelong best friend right before walking down the aisle.
 I don’t even know what it was, we both just started tearing up in a joyful way, and then suddenly realized we couldn’t do that because we were about to walk down the aisle and ran for the tissues and got back our composure.

 The bottom line is that you need to decide for yourself what you want out of your wedding day.
 Allow a healthy amount of stress in order to make it happen, but not too much.
 Even if you have a low budget wedding in a small venue with less than 100 people, its still a big traditional production being put on in front of all of your guests that you want to look good, run smoothly and be enjoyable for everyone that attends.
 Any stress caused by that is totally understandable.